The Eaters of Light: Broadcast and reception

 The episode was watched by 2.89 million viewers overnight, the programme's lowest overnight rating in its post-2005 history at the time of its airing, after the rating for "The Lie of the Land" which was watched by 3.01 million viewers overnight.
 Its audience share was 22%.
-The episode received 4.73 million views overall with a 30.3% share, the programme's lowest rating since its return in 2005.
+The episode received 4.73 million views overall, the programme's lowest rating at the time since its return in 2005.
+It was the twenty-sixth most watched programme of the week and had an audience share of 30.3%.
 It received an Appreciation Index of 81.

 Critical reception

-"The Eaters of Light" received generally positive reviews from critics, with the collective opinion of the episode being quoted as "solid, if flawed".
-The episode has an approval rating of 100% based on 14 reviews on Rotten Tomatoes, with the site's consensus stating "'The Eaters of Light' emphasizes the Doctor's most relatable characteristics with an episode whose timely political subtext is nestled neatly within compelling drama."
+The collective press opinion for "The Eaters of Light" was quoted as "solid, if flawed".
+The episode has 100% positive reviews based on 15 reviews on Rotten Tomatoes, with the site's consensus stating "'The Eaters of Light' emphasizes the Doctor's most relatable characteristics with an episode whose timely political subtext is nestled neatly within compelling drama."

 Alasdair Wilkins of The A.V.
 Club gave the episode a grade of B+, praising veteran writer Rona Munro on her script, and how she "skilfully mixes the political and the personal", specifically on the usage of the Roman army and the complexity of the characters of the soldiers.
 He stated how the episode felt like a throwback to a different era of the show, given Munro's being the first writer of the classic era to return to write for the modern era.
 He felt that criticisms of the previous episode applied to this episode as well, in light of the "retro" feel of the episode.
 Wilkins felt that the episode was "bizarre", in a positive manner, and that it had a "tremendous, distinctive atmosphere".

 Kathleen Wiedel of TV Fanatic gave the episode 3.3 stars out of 5.
-She felt that it was a solid episode with plenty to enjoy in terms of the story, including Nardole's inclusion with the natives, the Doctor's talking about the crows, and Bill and her discover of the TARDIS' ability to translate.
+She felt that it was a solid episode with plenty to enjoy in terms of the story, including Nardole's inclusion with the natives, the Doctor's talking about the crows, and Bill and her discovery of the TARDIS' ability to translate.
 She commented on the predictability of what would happen when the Doctor declared that he would guard the gate – how the viewers would expect that the supporting cast would take his place instead.

 Scott Collura from IGN gave the episode a rating of 8.3.
 He especially praised the supporting cast of the Romans and Scots, and how they were an improvement compared with the weaker supporting cast and characters of the previous episodes in the series.
 Collura commented on the amusement of the conversation between Bill and Lucius regarding his romantic intentions, and the girl Kar with her pain and history of having lost everything.
 He commented on how the mixture of the supporting characters, the "over-the-top monster", and the stand-alone factor of the episode all contributed towards a better episode in a somewhat forgettable series.